Last updated: June 25th, 2023

 The best handheld GPS devices for hiking and backpacking – whether you’re a seasoned hiker or just starting out.

-For the longest time, I would just try and use Google Maps when hiking through more rugged terrain.
+For the longest time, I tried to use Google Maps when hiking through more rugged terrain.

 Inevitably, I’d go deep enough into the forest or high enough on a switchback that my Google Maps app would suddenly “lose connection” or my pre-downloaded maps wouldn’t load properly.